ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 We have several templates designed for our use cases depending on what shop our customers have.

 The certificate and configurations get [rsynced](https://en.wikipedia.org/wiki/Rsync){:target="_blank"} to the NLB.
-Before the configurations goes live everything gets tested and integrated after successfully checking that nothing is wrong.
+Before the configurations goes into production everything gets tested and integrated after successfully checking that nothing is wrong.
 Here is a simplified picture showing what happens:

 {% image_custom image="/assets/img/pages/blog/images/blog-letsencrypt-http-01.svg"" width="50" caption="http-01" lightbox %}